dfinity/interface-spec/spec/index.md

     The deadline, in nanoseconds since 1970-01-01, by which the caller expect to see a response.

-    For calls with best-effort responses, the deadline will computed based on the time the call was made, and the `timeout_seconds` parameter  provided by the caller.
+    For calls with best-effort responses, the deadline is computed based on the time the call was made, and the `timeout_seconds` parameter provided by the caller.
 For other calls, the deadline will be set to 0.

 ### Responding {#responding}